-The 21st century, we aren’t living on Mars or under the sea, but so much has changed in our world.
+21st century life: we aren’t quite living on Mars or under the sea as predicted, but so much has changed in our world since the “good old days”.
 How we design, build, and use structures continues to evolve and surprise us.
 Can you say the same about marketing for architectural firms?

 While the architecture industry has changed radically over the decades, the marketing for architecture firms hasn’t.
 Most still rely on the traditional methods of finding new leads and building a client base.
 However, the world of digital marketing is ready and able to turn that on its head!